-Multiple outreach and communications strategies will be implemented to engage diverse audiences in public input opportunities and provide information about the study.
+Multiple outreach and communications strategies will be implemented to engage a variety of audiences in public input opportunities and provide information about the study.

 5.1 METHODS OF PUBLIC ENGAGEMENT

 The following activities will engage the public throughout the study.